dillionverma/llm.report/README.md

 ## License

-Inspired by [Dub](https://dub.sh), Dub is open-source under the GNU Affero General Public License Version 3 (AGPLv3) or any later version.
+Inspired by [Dub](https://dub.sh) and [Plausible](https://plausible.io), both are open-source under the GNU Affero General Public License Version 3 (AGPLv3) or any later version.
 You can [find it here](https://github.com/dillionverma/llm.report/blob/main/LICENSE.md).
+The reason for this is that we believe in the open-source ethos and want to contribute back to the community.

+## Credits

+- [OpenAI](https://openai.com/) – for creating the ChatGPT
+- [Dub](https://dub.sh) – for inspiring me to open-source this project
+- [screen.studio](https://screen.studio) – the best video recording tool
+- [Shadcn](https://ui.shadcn.com) – for making it easy to build beautiful UIs